 A timely warning will be issued as soon as pertinent information is available.
 The issuing of a timely warning will be decided on a case-by-case basis in light of all the facts surrounding a crime, including factors such as the nature of the crime, the continuing danger to the campus community and the possible risk of compromising law enforcement efforts.
 Timely warnings will be issued by danger to the campus community and the possible risk of compromising law enforcement efforts.
-Timely warnings will be issued by the Campus Director or the senior management team.
+Timely warnings will be issued by the campus community and the possible risk of compromising law enforcement efforts.
+Timely warnings will be issued by the campus Director or the senior management team.
 The following are methods the College may alert the campus community of a timely warning:

-- Instructor announcement in class

-- Letters to all students and employees

-- E-Mail, Text Message, and/ or Social Media
+- Instructor announcement in class and in the learning management system - Letters to all students and employees - Website E-Mail, Text Message, and/ or Social Media